rundeck/rundeck/docs/en/03-jobs/03-chapter1.md

 ### Temporary Jobs

-A temporary job is a bit like an ad-hoc command except you get more controls about how the commands will execute plus the execution can be tracked within the RunDeck webapp.
+A temporary job is a bit like an ad-hoc command except you get more control over how the commands will execute plus the execution can be better tracked within the RunDeck webapp.

 To create a temporary job, begin by logging in to the RunDeck graphical console, and press the "Jobs" tab.